tersesystems/ocaps/src/paradox/guide/introduction.md

 Likewise, we assume that you're not a hostile attacker -- if you are hostile and can execute code in the JVM, it's trivial to subvert the SecurityManager, call `setAccessible` and start [monkeypatching](https://tersesystems.com/blog/2014/03/02/monkeypatching-java-classes/), so effectively all fields and methods are public if you scratch hard enough.
 Scala is not an ocap language, so this is purely about capabilities as a software engineering practice.

+## History

+The original paper describing capabilities is [Programming Semantics for Multiprogrammed Computations](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.16.9948) by Dennis and Van Horn in 1963, but in an operating systems context.

+In 2003, Miller, Yee and Shapiro wrote [Capability Myths Demolished](http://srl.cs.jhu.edu/pubs/SRL2003-02.pdf), which goes through [the incorrect assumptions about capabilities](https://blog.acolyer.org/2016/02/16/capability-myths-demolished/), and [Paradigm Regained: Abstraction Mechanisms for Access Control](http://www.erights.org/talks/asian03/paradigm-revised.pdf).

+Miller followed this up with his 2006 PhD thesis, [Robust Composition: Towards a Unified Approach to Access Control and Concurrency Control](http://erights.org/talks/thesis/markm-thesis.pdf).
+Miller's PhD thesis is regarded as the founding document of the [Object Capability Model](https://en.wikipedia.org/wiki/Object-capability_model).

+Other useful papers include [Protection in Programming Languages](http://www.erights.org/history/morris73.pdf), which covers dynamic sealing, and [Trustworthy Proxies: Virtualizing Objects with Invariants](https://ai.google/research/pubs/pub40736) which expands on the Membrane pattern.